Melberoni/Election_Analysis/README.md

 3. calculate the total number of votes each candidate recieved
 4. calculate the percentage of votes each candidate recived
 5. determine the winner of the election based on popular vote

-## Challenge overview
-The election commision wants to understand what the voter turnout was like for each county.
-They want to know specifically
-- The voter turnout for each county
+6. The voter turnout for each county
-- the percentage of votes from each county out of the total number of votes
+7. the percentage of votes from each county out of the total number of votes
-- the county with the highest turnout of voters
+8. the county with the highest turnout of voters

 ## Resources
 - Data source:election_results.csv